Non Hodgkin Lymphoma Clinical Trial

 If procreative potential exists, patient must agree to use a highly effective method of contraception from the start of the study until 1 year after the completion of lymphodepletion for females and 4 months after completion of lymphodepletion for males.

-Patients who meet ANY of the following criteria will be excluded from the study:
+Patients who meet ANY of the following criteria will be excluded from the study.
+No exemptions will be granted.:

-Previous treatment with anti-CD20 or anti-CD19 therapy (including antibodies, antibody-drug conjugates [ADCs], bispecific antibodies, etc.) within 4 weeks before leukapheresis.
+Previous treatment with anti-CD20 or anti-CD19 therapy (including antibodies, antibody-drug conjugates [ADCs], bispecific antibodies, etc.) or any investigational agent within 4 weeks before leukapheresis.

 Concurrent known additional malignancy that is progressing and/or requires active treatment.
 Exceptions include squamous or basal cell carcinoma of the skin, superficial bladder cancer, and prostate cancer not requiring treatment.